LabMaps#

 [7]:

-Labs can be saved to you don’t have to re-update them all the time.
+Maps can be saved withe the dump method so you don’t have to re-update them all the time.

 [8]: